 of Applied Sciences

 Weight towards final grade

 6,25%

 Person in charge of module

-reison in charge of module
+-

 All professors of the faculty

+'

 Additional information

-EE\6.01 Internship / Semester Abroad
+EE_6.01 Internship / Semester Abroad

 Code Workload Credits Level of module Frequency of Duration

 EE_6.01 900 h 30 CP 6 th semester offer 1 semester

 Summer or

 winter semester

-Courses Teaching time Self- study Planned group
+Courses Teaching time Self-s study Planned group

+00 0.1- size

-900 h size
+90 0 h

-900 II Open
+Open

 The internship has been done in a company, an agency or a research institute in a field related to the degree programme.
 Students have applied their classroom knowledge in a real world professional environment.
 They have gained insights into a company and into specific practical fields.
 During their stays as interns they have worked on different tasks in the companies and have taken on responsibility for certain topics.
-A descriptions of the projects and of the lessons learned in the internship has to be presented in a scientific report.
-The internship also offers opportunities to increase knowledge, specialise in a certain field, gain additional qualifications, network, and career management.
+A descriptions of the projects and of the lessons learned in the internship has been presented in form of a scientific report.
+The internship has helped to increase knowledge, to specialise in a certain field, to gain additional qualifications, to network, and to improve students' career management.

 Students who opted for a semester abroad have gained intercultural competencies.
 They have improved their foreign language skills or have even studied a new foreign language, have learned how to get along in a foreign educational system and have worked with other students and teaching staff of different nationalities.
-Semester abroad reports have to meet criteria of scientific reports.
-This means that the report also includes a reflection on a topic related to the degree programme with a special focus on country-specific features.
-The topic has to be arranged in advanced and needs to be approved by the supervisor.
+Students' semester abroad reports have met the criteria of scientific reports.
+This means that the reports also included a reflection on a topic related to the degree programme with a special focus on country-specific features.
+The topic had to be arranged in advanced and needed to be approved by the supervisor.

-Depending on internship company or university abroad.
-Topics will be discussed beforehand with teaching staff of Rhine-Waal University of Applied Sciences.
+Depending on the company the internship is done at or the university abroad.
+Topics will be discussed with teaching staff of Rhine-Waal University of Applied Sciences in advance.

-89 credit points achieved
+90 credit points achieved

 The required 20 weeks of internship have to be completed as a whole.
-An interruption is not allowed..
+An interruption is not allowed.
 Students have to hand in an internship report which meets scientific quality criteria.